Gaming (VR)

 Backwards compatibility is always a hot topic when a new generation of game consoles are announced.
 This is the phrase used to describe a new console's ability to play games released on its predecessors.

-Backwards compatibility has varied over the years, but for his generation things are looking good.
+Backward compatibility has varied over the years, but for his generation, things are looking good.
 Microsoft has already said that every Xbox One game will be compatible with the Series X, and every game you bought on the One will automatically be available to freely download onto your new Series X. Xbox 360 and original Xbox games will work on the Series X, so long as they already also work on the Xbox One.

 Microsoft has also said some older games will be upscaled to 4K resolution (or to a 120fps frame rate), making them look better than when they were new.